stejabhat/Compression/README.md

 Upload a folder → The system compresses it into a .7z archive.
 Automatic Download → Once the process completes, the compressed file will download automatically.
 Progress Bar → Tracks the upload status.
-Screenshots
-Add screenshots of your app UI here.

 Project Structure
 php